 - One out of every four car accidents in the U.S. is caused by texting and driving.

 Many of us live increasingly busy lives that we frequently attempt to make easier with technology.
-However, we are simply not as good at multitasking as we think we are.
-Simply having a conversation prevents nearly 50 percent of the images we see from reaching our brain, causing a significant decrease in reaction time.
+However, humans are just not as good at multitasking as we think we are.
+The simple act of having a conversation can prevent our brain from processing nearly 50 percent of the images we see while driving, causing a significant decrease in reaction time.
 BUT, distracted driving is not limited to just texting or making calls on a cell phone.

 Distracted driving is considered any activity that divides a driver’s attention, such as: